How to Recover From a Big Trading Loss

 2. Keep a trade log

-On a related note, you can track your trading activity to pinpoint what has worked well and what hasn't in the past.
-You can either keep a written trading journal or create a spreadsheet that details your entries and exits—for example, the signals that informed those decisions, how your trades performed, and what you did right or wrong.
-The latter is probably the log's greatest value; you can return to these diligent assessments whenever you're considering similar trades or evaluating new ideas.
+On a related note, a trader can track their trading activity to pinpoint what has worked well and what hasn't in the past.
+A trader can either keep a written trading journal or create a spreadsheet that details entries and exits—for example, the signals that informed those decisions, how trades performed, and what they did right or wrong.
+The latter is probably the log's greatest value; a trader can return to these diligent assessments whenever they're considering similar trades or evaluating new ideas.

 3. Write it off